DocReward: A Document Reward Model for Structuring and Stylizing

-\textbf{Expanding Source Documents via Agents.} As shown in Figure~\ref{fig:data_construction} (middle), to obtain documents with the same textual content but different structure and style, we construct two types of agents to synthesize new documents given the textual content (and rendered pages) of the source documents.
-To further increase the diversity of the synthesized documents, each agent can be empowered by different LLMs.
-The two proposed agents are detailed as follows: \begin{itemize}[leftmargin=20pt] \item \textit{Textual Content to Document.} The textual content is first extracted from the source documents, discarding all formatting, styling, and layout information.
-Then, advanced generation agents ($e.g.$, GPT-4o, OpenAI o1~\citep{openai2024o1system}, Claude Sonnet 4~\citep{anthropic2025claude4}, and GPT-5) are used to synthesize DOCX documents via \textsc{python-docx}.
-This process simulates the real-world task of generating professionally structured and styled documents from plain text. \item \textit{Refinement for Better Structure and Style.} To further improve the structure and style of synthesized documents, we refine them by comparing with the original human-authored documents in terms of structure and style.
-The refinement process consists of two stages: 1) Generation agents are provided with the \textsc{python-docx} code, rendered pages, and structured textual representation of the synthesized document, along with the rendered pages of the original human-authored document, to generate a refinement plan.
-2) Using this refinement plan, the agents modify the \textsc{python-docx} code to produce refined documents with better structure and style. \end{itemize} Since generation agents may omit textual content from the original documents, we remove any synthesized documents whose textual content deviates significantly from that of the original human-authored one.
-The remaining synthesized documents are then grouped with their originals to facilitate subsequent processing.
-For the details and prompts of this phase, please refer to Appendix~\ref{appendix:data_construction_detail} and Appendix~\ref{appendix:prompts}.
+\textit{2) Refinement for Better Structure and Style.} To further improve the structure and style of synthesized documents, we refine them by comparing them with the original human-authored documents in terms of structure and style.
+The refinement process consists of two stages: a) Agents are provided with the \texttt{python-docx} code, rendered pages, and structured textual representation of the synthesized document, along with the rendered pages of the original human-authored document, to generate a refinement plan. b) Based on the plan, the agents modify the \texttt{python-docx} code to produce refined documents.